tokuhirom/plenv/README.md

 Installs shims for all perl executables known to plenv (i.e., `~/.plenv/versions/*/bin/*`).
-Run this command after you install a new version of perl, or install a gem that provides commands.
+Run this command after you install a new version of perl, or install a cpanm that provides commands.

     $ plenv rehash